 The HADDPD instruction performs a double-precision addition on contiguous data elements.
-The first data element of the result is obtained by adding the first and second elements of the first operand; the second element by adding the first and second elements.
+The first data element of the result is obtained by adding the first and second elements of the first operand; the second element by adding the first and second elements of the second operand.